oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/3-create-and-connect-to-an-oci-compute-instance/create-and-connect-to-an-oci-compute-instance.md

 ## Task 2: Configure network access

 By default, the server will block any connection attempts over the network (except for SSH connections on port 22).
-In this task we will allow connections to be made on port 9000 as this will be the port the server will expect traffic to be sent on.
+In this task we will allow connections to be made on port 9000 as this will be the port the server will expect traffic to be sent through.

 1. Click the newly created & running Compute Instance in the instances list.